vacp2p/rfc/content/docs/rfcs/38/README.md

 An omniscient gossip adversary somehow not only controls `f` of `N` nodes, but has also has corrupted communications between nodes such that she may inspect, delay, and drop arbitrary messages.
-She uses this to corrupt consensus away from honest decisions to ones favorable to itself.
-She may, of course, choose to participate in an honest manner until defecting is most advantageous.
+Such an adversary uses capability to corrupt consensus away from honest decisions to ones favorable to itself.
+This adversary will, of course, choose to participate in an honest manner until defecting is most advantageous.

 # Future Directions

-Although we have proposed a normative description of the implementation of the underlying binary consensus algorithm (Glacier), we believe we have analyzed its adversarial performance in a manner that is ammendable to replacement by another member of the [snow*][] family.
+Although we have proposed a normative description of the implementation of the underlying binary consensus algorithm (Glacier), we believe we have analyzed its adversarial performance in a manner that is ammendable to replacement by another member of the [snow*](#snow*) family.

 We have presumed the existence of a general family of algorithms that